 If a course is not required for the student's degree, these hours cannot be used to determine enrollment status.
-Therefore, it is important to review degree requirements with an advisor and notify financial aid if taking less than full-time required coursework.
+Therefore, it is important to review degree requirements with an advisor and notify the Office of Financial Aid if enrolled in any non-degree courses.